 The Company consolidates all entities that it controls through a majority voting interest or otherwise and the accompanying financial statements include the accounts of the Company's wholly owned subsidiaries and these entities for which the Company has a controlling interest in.
 The Company also consolidates all entities that it controls as the primary beneficiary of a variable interest entity ("VIE").
-Under the VIE model, management first assesses whether the Company has a variable interest in an entity, management further assesses whether that entity is a VIE, and if so, whether the Company is the primary beneficiary under the VIE model.
+Under the VIE model, management first assesses whether the Company has a variable interest in an entity, which would include an equity interest.
+If the Company has a variable interest in an entity, management further assesses whether that entity is a VIE, and if so, whether the Company is the primary beneficiary under the VIE model.
 Generally, entities that are organized similar to a limited partnership, in which a general partner (or managing member) make the most relevant decisions that affect the entity's economic performance, are considered to be VIEs which would require consolidation, unless the limited partners have substantive kickout or participating rights.
 Entities that do not qualify as VIEs are assessed for consolidation under the voting interest model.